 - demands of sport, clubs (including CQU Clubs), all social

 activities and religious commitments; and

 - need for financial support.

 - Under normal circumstances, unauthorised materials

 refers to materials brought into the examination room by the candidate

-that are not specified on the frontice of the examination paper.
+that are not specified on the master exam cover page.
 Unauthorised

-materials include, but are not limited to brief cases, study books,
+materials include, but are not limited to brief cases, mobile phones,

-notes, mobile phones, pagers, other electronic communication devices, shopping
+pagers, other electronic communication devices, shopping bags, hats,

-dictionaries, paper, tissues, blotting paper, writing paper, food
+paper, tissues, blotting paper, writing paper, food and fluids other